Clemapfel/Mousetrap.jl/docs/src/01_manual/03_actions.md

 That last one requires explanation.
 On most keyboard layouts, to type `!`, the user has to press the shift modifier key, then press the `1` key.
 When "Shift + 1" is pressed,  mousetrap does not receive this keyboard key event as-is, instead, it receives a single key event for the `!` key with no modifiers.
 The identifier of `!` is `exclam`, hence why "Shift + 1" is written as `exclam`.

-!!! note "Looking up Key Identifiers"
+!!! tip "Looking up Key Identifiers"

     An example of how to look up the identifier of any key will be performed here.